Şêxbizin (tribe): Etymology

 It is believed that the name of the tribe is a compound of the two words sheikh and Bazan.
 The latter is the name of the region near Sulaymaniyah where they were exiled to before relocating to Anatolia decades after.
 The name appears in different spellings in Ottoman documents.

 History

-The tribe was caught between the many wars between the Ottomans and the Safavids in Kurdistan and were forced to leave towards Kirkuk by the Safavids after failed negotiations between Shah Ismail and Şêxbizinî leader Qazî Hûseyîn.
+The tribe was caught between the many wars between the Ottomans and the Safavids in Kurdistan and were forced to leave towards Kirkuk by the Safavids after failed negotiations between Shah Ismail and Şêxbizinî leader Qazî Huseyn.
 The reason for the exile was the religious beliefs of the tribe since they were Sunni.
 Entering Ottoman Kurdistan, they were tolerated by Sultan Selim I since he was attempting to gather support from Sunni Kurdish tribes against the Safavids.
 Due to the support from the Şêxbizin during the Battle of Chaldiran, the tribe received privileges including the liberty to settle wherever they wanted.
 This allowed members of the tribe to migrate upward towards Anatolia after temporarily staying in Palu.
 By the end of the 18th century, the tribe lived in Haymana during the winter and around Antalya, Samsun and Aydın in the summer.